nikodunk/blog/content/startup-updates-2.md

 December 2018
 ===

-Month 2: The paperwork labs experiment month.
-Still lazer-like focused on writing code and talking to users, but now have found a co-founder, brainstormed a new idea _with_ him (important!) and received some initial funding to take some of the risk off my back.
+Month 2: Still lazer-focused on writing code and talking to users, but now have found a good potential **co-founder**, brainstormed a **new, bigger problem** _with_ him (important!) and received some **initial grant funding** to take some of the financial risk off my back.

 Week 5